joh-dah/GRiNS/docs/usage/Ising_Tutorial.md

 This tutorial explains the pipeline for running Boolean simulations on gene regulatory networks (GRNs).
 The script processes topology files and runs simulations using different modes (synchronous and asynchronous).

+For the default implementation of this pipeline, refer to [boolise](Ising_Script.md).

 ## Step 1: Define the Topology File Directory

 We first specify the directory containing the topology files.
 These files define the network structure and interactions between genes.